Russian forces executed civilians in Ukraine, Amnesty International says

 Amnesty International found that threats of violence and intimidation were also widespread.
 One man in Hostomel, a town northwest of Kyiv, reported seeing an entire dormitory of people who were sheltering from shelling and were forced to go outside, where Russian military officers immediately fired gunshots over their heads, forcing them to drop to the ground.
 Two men from Bucha, another town northwest of Kyiv, also said snipers regularly shot at them when they went to salvage food from a destroyed grocery store near their home, according to Amnesty International.

 Russian forces invaded neighboring Ukraine on Feb.
-24, seizing territory and shelling cities seemingly indiscriminately.
+24, seizing territory and shelling entire cities.
 But they have faced strong resistance from Ukrainian troops, who have retaken some territory in recent days as Russian forces retreated.

 According to Ukrainian Prosecutor General Iryna Venedyktova, at least 410 civilians have been found dead in recently recaptured towns near Kyiv, particularly in Bucha, which has galvanized global outrage, while graphic evidence of the atrocities has emerged, including eyewitness testimony along with videos and images, Russia has claimed the scenes were "staged."